Traditional Greek Potato Garlic dip/spread (Skordalia)

 Place them in a pot with slightly salted boiling water and boil them until the they are softened enough to mash (when ready, they can be easily pierced with a fork).

-Then remove them from the pot and put them in a bowl.
+Then remove from the pot, drain the potatoes and them in a bowl.

 Mash the potatoes and add the garlic and the vinegar.

-Stir to incorporate, and then add the olive oil and the salt, stir well again until they are absorbed.
+Stir to incorporate, and then add the olive oil and the salt, stir well, until they are absorbed.

 Leave aside to cool down (minimum 30 minutes).
-This will also allow the flavors to develop.
+This will allow the flavors to develop.

-Serve it as a starter with some bread and olives, or as a side dish for fried fish.
+Serve it as a starter with some crusty bread and olives, or as a side dish for fried fish or boiled veggies.

-1. You can add or reduce the quantity of the garlic according to your taste.
+1. You can add or reduce the quantity of the garlic according to your preferences.

 2. Be careful with the salt, as this recipe requires a bit more than usual.
 Just taste it when adding the salt to achieve the desired outcome.